gary-archer/oauth.tokenhandler.docker/README.md

 ## API Driven Benefits

-- The SPA uses modern OpenID Connect security with only SameSite cookies in the browser
-- The SPA receives all of the benefits of an SPA architecture, unlike website solutions
+The SPA retains all of the benefits of an SPA architecture:

+- Best browser security
+- Full control over usability
+- Simple code
+- Deploy anywhere

 ## API Behaviour